Henry Frederick Conrad Sander: Life

 He commissioned his future son-in-law, Henry Moon, to do the illustrations for the monthly publication of what was to be called Reichenbachia, a work which would require their collaboration for the next few years.
-Work started in 1886 and went on until 1890, with turbulent disputes between pragmatic businessman and strong-willed artist.
+Work started in 1886 and went on until 1890, with turbulent disputes due to artistry conflicting with pragmatism.
 Moon married Sander's only daughter in January 1894, and spent another ten years painting orchids before his untimely death in 1905 at the relatively youthful age of 48.

 With his commercial success, Sander planned American outlets in the 1880s, establishing a nursery in Summit, New Jersey, US and appointing one of his collectors, Forsterman, to manage the branch.
 The management logistics proved to be extremely complex, so that it was sold to John Lager and Henry Hurrell in 1896.
 This firm continued to operate until the 1970s, briefly moving from Summit to Lilburn, Georgia, US before being dissolved.
 Sander also started a nursery at St André in Bruges in 1894.

 Sander is commemorated by the Orchidaceae genus Sanderella O.Kuntze as well as having an Alocasia species, Alocasia sanderiana, named after him.
 In 1913 he was awarded the Belgian Insignia of Chevalier of the Order of the Crown.